-Prerequisites: Concurrent enrollment in MATH 123 and ENGT 103.
+Prerequisites: MATH 123 and ENGT 103 or concurrent enrollment in MATH 123 and ENGT 103.

-This course investigates the currently available forms of alternative and sustainable/renewable energies.
-Power, conversion and efficiency are introduced and applied to solar, hydro, photovoltaic, tidal wind and bio energy generation processes.
-Integration of alternative energy generation to conventional systems is also included.
+An examination into the contemporary forms and production of alternative/sustainable energies.
+Energy, power, conversions, efficiencies, and expenses are examined involving solar, hydro, photovoltaic, tidal, wind, and selected bioenergy processes.
+Integration of alternative/sustainable energy systems to conventional systems and common applications are also included.
 (1.2)